fangq/mcx/README.md

 -------------------------------

 Please read this section carefully.
-The majority of failures using MCX were found related to incorrect installation of CUDA library and NVIDIA driver.
+The majority of failures using MCX were found related to incorrect installation of NVIDIA GPU driver.

 Please browse <http://mcx.space/#documentation> for step-by-step instructions.